cshabazian/certbot-namecheap/README.md

+# IN DEVELOPMENT - DO NOT USE YET

 # Certbot Namecheap

 Forked from [certbot-namecheap-hook](https://github.com/haomingyin/certbot-namecheap-hook) with a complete script to obtain and renew SSL certificates from LetsEncrypt using certbot when namecheap is your registry.